JasonMcTigue/EmergingTechProject/README.md

 <img src="/public/Images/Webappscreen.png" alt="Library" width="900" height="600"/>

 ## How to use this site
-To navaigate through or website you will use the nav bar at the top of the page.
+To navaigate through our website you will use the nav bar at the top of the page.
 This nav bar will bring you anywhere in our website.

 <img src="/public/Images/navBar.png" alt="Nav" width="1000" height="150"/>